kpiccoli/Web_Scraping_Challenge/README.md

 ![mission_to_mars](Images/mission_to_mars.png)

 ### Purpose
-Scrape the NASA website and other websites to collect the last information about Mars.
+Scrape NASA and other websites to collect the last information about Mars.
 The purpose of this project is to build a web application that scrapes websites for text and images, and displays the information on a single HTML page.

 ### Tools
 - Jupiter Notebook